 Let’s say you do rewrite the details of your Paypal issue, someone may eventually respond.
 But, if they don’t understand your issue, it’s very likely they will send you another boilerplate (pre-written) response, that yet again does not address the issue.
-If you write back, the person who wrote to you (or copy/pasted a response to you) is will not be the one who receives your reply.
+If you write back, the person who wrote to you (or copy/pasted a response to you) will not be the one who receives your reply.
 A different support person will receive your reply, and if they also don’t understand the issue you are raising, and how to solve it, chances are you’ll receive another completely useless response.
-If you reply stating that their answer was useless, and ask they please address your specific questions, yet another person will receive your message.
+If you reply stating that their answer was useless, and ask they please address your specific questions, yet another person will receive your message, with no knowledge of what the original questions even were.
 Essentially, in my direct experience, Paypal support has zero continuity in the handling of support enquiries.
 With any complex Paypal issue, it’s likely you’ll be explaining, and re-explaining, ad infinitum, the issue to a long list of clueless support staff.

 You may think you could simply ask them to escalate the matter to someone who can deal with it.
 Good luck.

 Paypal Support Nightmare